SAML

 • For Mendix 9, there are odd- and even-numbered patch releases that contain the same changes and require the same Mendix version, but differ based on the version of Atlas UI that your app uses:

-• The even-numbered releases (for example, 3.6.2) are intended for apps that use the 2.0 version of Atlas UI, that is, apps which were originally built on a version of Mendix below 9.0.0, and then upgraded to Mendix 9.
+• The even-numbered releases (for example, 3.6.2) are intended for apps that use the 2.0 version of Atlas UI, that is, apps that were originally built on a version of Mendix below 9.0.0, and then upgraded to Mendix 9.

 • The odd-numbered releases (for example, 3.6.3) are for new apps that are built using Mendix 9 and are using version 3.0 of Atlas UI.

-• For Mendix 10, you should use the latest versions of the module that is compatible with the 3.0 version of Atlas UI (that is, the version for apps newly built on Mendix 9 or newer).
-These are currently the same as the odd-numbered releases mentioned above for Mendix 9; in future releases of the SAML module, there will be separate versions of the module dedicated for Mendix 10.
+• For Mendix 10, you should use the latest versions of the module that are compatible with the 3.0 version of Atlas UI (that is, the version for apps newly built on Mendix 9 or newer).
+These are currently the same as the odd-numbered releases mentioned above for Mendix 9; in future releases of the SAML module, there will be separate versions of the module dedicated to Mendix 10.

 Mendix 10 does not support the 2.0 version of the Atlas UI, so you should never use the even-numbered (Atlas 2.0-compatible) SAML patch releases with your Mendix 10 app.

-3. To download the required release, in Releases tab, find the release that is compatible with your app per the guidelines in the Documentation tab, and then click the Download button by the number of the release.
+3. To download the required release, in the Releases tab, find the release that is compatible with your app per the guidelines in the Documentation tab, and then click the Download button by the number of the release.

 4. Follow the instructions in How to Use Marketplace Content to import the SAML module into your app.

-Post-Installation Configuration Steps
+Post-installation Configuration Steps

 By default, the SAML module will be installed as the SAML20 module in your app’s Marketplace modules.
 You can find all microflows and other configuration elements in this module.